Thell/milp-flow/README.md

 ----

-## Goal: Solve Minimum Cost Multi-Commodity Flow Problem
+## Goal: Solve Multi-Commodity Flow Problem

 Attempting to come up with a reasonably efficient solution.